kangchengX/CNN-ViT/README.md

 ```
 , i.e., the data folder, (in this case, it has a name `data`) has child folders with class names as names, each of which contains the images of the correponding class.

+The data could be processed with wavelet decomposition.
+To do this, put the original data in the `data_old` folder and run [wavelet.py](wavelet.py).

 ### Data Sources
 The data used in this project is collected from Palace Museum, Taipei, which contains 4 classes with 2000 around images of cultural relics.